sailfishos-sony-tama/tbuilder-project/README.md

 for details.

 ### Issues with droid-hal-xxx-img-boot

+Haven't observed it recently, keeping the text describing the issue for reference.

 Due to the way kernel version is discovered by the packaging script (see [droid-hal-device-img-boot.inc](https://github.com/sailfishos-sony-tama/hybris-initrd/blob/f09a111e1f57f795d47b6f3402cf2c83ae1d2b3f/droid-hal-device-img-boot.inc#L48)),